Skip to content

 Sync git fetch origin + git rebase origin/<default_branch> sase_hg_sync

-The git sync auto-detects the default branch (main/master) via git symbolic-ref refs/remotes/origin/HEAD.
+The git sync auto-detects the default branch via git symbolic-ref refs/remotes/origin/HEAD, then probes origin/master and origin/main, and finally falls back to main.

 Mail (m key)